-- Designing a leaflet or a pamphlet to create awareness regarding consumer rights/responsibilities. - Collecting information global about environmental issues and problems and information communicating the through appropriate modes of communication such as posters, charts, collages, cartoons, handouts, letters, street plays, etc. to all concerned. - Identifying low cost, environmentally friendly alternatives in order to deal with the scarcity of resources such as fuels in the locality.
+- Designing a leaflet or a pamphlet to create awareness regarding consumer rights/responsibilities. - Collecting information about global environmental issues and problems and communicating the information through appropriate modes of communication such as posters, charts, collages, cartoons, handouts, letters, street plays, etc. to all concerned. - Identifying low cost, environmentally friendly alternatives in order to deal with the scarcity of resources such as fuels in the locality.